dezoito/fw1-clipping/README.md

 Validation errors and messages are displayed next to their respect form fields.

+Also, note how validation rules and attribute sanitizing code are kept within the model definition.

 ### 3- Use of UDF Libraries
 The _/lib_ folder contains _functions.cfc_, a library of commonly used functions